Why is New South Wales undergoing a redistribution?

 The Division of Greenway is named for Francis Greenway, 1777–1837.
 Greenway, a former convict, was a noted colonial architect.

-The first electoral division of this name was created on 11 October 1984 and was first represented in 1984.
+The first electorate of this name was created on 11 October 1984 and was first represented in 1984.

 More information